Bromine cycle: Natural sources

-The primary natural source of bromine to the atmosphere is sea spray aerosols.
-Smaller fluxes originate from volcanic emissions and biomass burning.
 The primary atmospheric sinks are sea spray deposition and photochemical reactions, which release gaseous bromine.

-Anthropogenic sources
+Anthropogenic sources and uses

-Bromine is used in flame retardants, pesticides, lighter fuel, antiknocking agents, and for water purification.
+Bromine is used in flame retardants, pesticides mostly in the form of CHBr3, pharmaceuticals, mining and oil drilling, lighter and gasoline fuels, antiknocking agents, and water purification methods.
 The organic form of this element is used as flame retardants commercially and in pesticides.
-These chemicals have led to an increase in the depletion of the stratospheric ozone layer.
+These sources are important as they have been identified to increase the depletion of the stratospheric ozone layer.
 Some countries use bromine to treat drinking water, similar to chlorination.
 Bromine is also present as impurities emitted from cooling towers.